mahfuzsust/mahfuzsust.github.io/source/_posts/scaling-collaborative-editor.md

 }
 {% endcodeblock %}

-To test out our load balancing strategy we are going to run our application using docker compose and run the application.
+To test out our load balancing strategy we are going to run our application using docker compose.

 {% codeblock %}
 version: '3'